ppernot/Reproducible-Research/PU_DFA/README.md

 # PU_DFA
-Codes to reproduce the results of the papers:
+Codes to reproduce the results of the paper:

 * "Prediction Uncertainty of Density Functional Approximations for Properties of Crystals with Cubic Symmetry", by P. Pernot, B. Civalleri, D. Presti and A. Savin,